-For the 2018 - 2019 Season
+For the 2021- 2022 Season

-In 2018, the late winter and early spring weather was cool and damp, with many areas getting above average rainfall.
-These conditions sometimes lead to a reduction in dove nesting success.
+In 2021, late winter and early spring weather was mild but quite wet, with many areas getting above average rainfall.
+These wet conditions sometimes lead to a reduction in dove nesting success.
 Doves build fairly shallow nests that can get damaged by wet and windy conditions.
 In addition, the nestlings are susceptible to this cool and wet weather, and their survival is often lower in these conditions.

 Remember to report any bands you recover to the Bird Banding Laboratory website – www.reportband.gov.
 You will receive a “Certificate of Appreciation” that includes information on where and when the dove was banded.

 Also, remember to register for HIP well before going dove hunting so you aren’t rushed trying to do everything at the last minute.
 Enjoy your hunting and be safe.
 Good luck!